onhernandes/sounder/README.md

 - fluent-ffmpeg
 - ffmetadata

 Data is sent to MongoDB then is stored as pending downloads.
-The api itself check for pending downloads and starts new ones if needed each 5 minutes.
+The api itself checks for pending downloads and starts new ones if needed each 5 minutes.
 Simple.

 -----------